Megwana/beammeup/README.md

 ### Code Used

-- 'Easy Tutorials' Youtube Channel: This inspired the layout for my home page.
+- 'Easy Tutorials' Youtube Channel: This inspired the left and right column for my home page.
 However, I changed elements to suit my preferences and the website. https://www.youtube.com/watch?v=Oa9LTDR9ugU

-- 'Coding Nepal' Youtube Channel: This inspired the function of the navigation bar when used on devices with a max-width of 992px. https://www.youtube.com/watch?v=oLgtucwjVII
+- 'Coding Nepal' Youtube Channel: This inspired the function of the navigation bar when used on devices with a max-width of 992px.
+However, I changed elements to suit my preferences and the website. https://www.youtube.com/watch?v=oLgtucwjVII

 - Dom from 'dcode' Youtube Channel: His code for creating an Accordian was how I created my drop down box on the movies review page.
-I changed parts to suit my website but I directly used the triangle image he has for the drop down symbol. https://codepen.io/dcode-software/pen/oNjXqzg
+I changed parts to suit my website but I directly used the triangle image he has for the drop down symbol and the code that allows it to rotate. https://codepen.io/dcode-software/pen/oNjXqzg

+- Love Running project - similar code used for the event/ times meetup.

 ### Acknowledgemnts & Thank yous